We are committed to fulfilling our social responsibility: the environment, society and economy are the foundation of our business activities.

 Number of notices in the current financial year:

-In 2020 and 2021, there have been no reports through the various channels of our whistleblowing system.
+In 2020, 2021 und 2022 there have been no reports through the various channels of our whistleblowing system that were subsequently confirmed.

 Respecting human rights is an integral part of our responsible corporate governance efforts.